The Three kings — wearing crowns — bring lavish gifts for Infant Jesus in the presence of Mary and Joseph

 Who would the kids rather have?
 Santa or Their Majesties?

 Chances are that Spanish children would have both!
-Think about it, two bountiful bearers of gifts instead of just one, from the East and from the West, and the Royals coming right on the jovial heels of Ho Ho Ho!
+Think about it, two kinds of bountiful bearers of gifts instead of just one, the Royals coming right on the jovial heels of Ho Ho Ho!
 Except that on this Eve of the Reyes, those who’ve been headstrong might have a sleepless night.
 That awful Damocles-carbon hanging over their pillows!

 Santa/Rvs1966, CC BY-ND2.0 via Flickr